 Business credit card FAQs

-Reporting differences: Business credit cards are monitored and reported differently from personal credit cards.
-Personal credit card accounts are reported monthly to the major consumer credit bureaus — Experian, Equifax and TransUnion.
-However, depending on the card issuer, a business credit card may report to both consumer and commercial credit bureaus or only to commercial ones.
+Reporting differences: Business credit cards aren't always reported the same way as personal accounts.
+Personal cards are typically reported each month to the major consumer credit bureaus — Experian, Equifax and TransUnion.
+Depending on the issuer, a business card may report to commercial bureaus, consumer bureaus or both.

 Higher spending limits: Business credit cards typically have higher spending limits to give businesses more flexibility for big purchases and operational expenses.